jhamadhav/web3Campus/README.md

 - delays between follow ups
 - or many other

-our approach is to create a decentralized scalable web solution for teachers and students to upload, review and remark the formal applications using.
+our approach is to create a decentralized scalable web solution for teachers and students to upload, review and remark the formal applications.
 <br>
 It utilizes the benefits of blockchain to create a platform for transparent and open formal application reviewing.
 Accompanied with user friendly platform for users to engage with blockchain on a regular basis.